phillord/tawny-owl/docs/what-is-owl.md

-In general, the knowledge needs to be fairly complex to make use of an ontology worthwhile; ontologies largely describe things categorically, so are not useful, for instance, where there is a lot of probabalistic or numerical data; this is where a statistical model will work better.
+In general, the knowledge needs to be fairly complex to make use of an ontology worthwhile; ontologies largely describe things categorically, so are not useful, for instance, where there is a lot of probabilistic or numerical data; this is where a statistical model will work better.

 To a programmer, an ontology looks somewhat like a type system, although